 COVID-19 PANDEMIC UPDATE: This program will next enroll students for the Fall 2023 trimester.
-This program will be delivered in its standard online format for students entering the program in the Fall 2023 trimester; the program can be completed by taking only online classes, and there are no requirements to come to campus.
+This program will be delivered in its standard online format; the program can be completed by taking only online classes, and there are no requirements to come to campus.

-The Doctor of Clinical Nutrition program is designed for nutritionists, registered dietitians, other clinicians, educators, and researchers seeking the high-level knowledge and skills needed to work in cutting edge private practice and conventional and integrative medicine settings, conduct clinical nutrition client assessment and create care plans for a wide range of health concerns, conduct case-based clinical research, and publish original clinical nutrition manuscripts in peer-reviewed journals.
-The program is open to individuals who hold a master’s degree and to registered dietitians (RDs)/registered dietitian nutritionists (RDNs) whose highest degree is a bachelor’s degree.
-RD/RDNs can enter the program without having first earned a master’s degree.
+The Doctor of Clinical Nutrition program is designed for nutritionists, registered dietitians, other clinicians, educators, and researchers, who seek the high-level knowledge and skills to work in cutting-edge private practice or integrative medicine settings and contribute to the advancement of functional nutrition as a core discipline in healthcare.
+The program is open to individuals who hold specific master’s degrees (details below) and to registered dietitians (RDs)/registered dietitian nutritionists (RDNs) whose highest degree is a bachelor’s degree.
+RD/RDNs can enter the program without first earning a master’s degree.

-The program prepares students with the opportunity to deepen their clinical nutrition skills and knowledge.
-Graduates will be equipped with the tools they need to expand the types of clients and cases they work with, including individuals with complex clinical conditions.
+Graduates are equipped with the tools they need to expand the types of clients and cases they work with, including individuals with complex clinical conditions.
 Graduates will hold the title doctor (Dr.), enhance their stature with clients and other healthcare professionals, and expand their job opportunities and career paths.

 |